Did you know that Vancouver is home to one of the largest port in Canada as well as one of the most diversified gateways in North America?

 - Export credit insurance specialists analyze the type and degree of risk involved in international transactions

 Pursuing a International Trade program has many advantages and opportunities in the global business market.
 Careers in International Trade can provide job security, exciting experiences such as traveling and relocation as an expat living abroad and acquiring knowledge of foreign cultures.
 Graduates can find opportunities in Governmental and non-governmental careers with each having their own unique challenges.
-To find out more about enrolling and obtaining certification from a International Trade program, contact our Education Advisors at either our Burnaby or Surrey campuses.
+To find out more about enrolling and obtaining certification from a International Trade program, fill out the form below.